 Emerson School does not allow students to use certain electronic devices during school hours.
 Items that students may not use include, but are not limited to, iPods, MP3 Players, and portable game devices.
 It is important to the learning environment of the school and the success of each child that students participate fully in school, and we feel that the use of these items is distracting.
-All items of this nature that are found in school will be kept in the Main Office until retrieved by the student's parent or guardian.
+All items of this nature that are found in school will be kept with the Director of Student Life until retrieved by the student's parent or guardian.